 Zuccardi Blanc de Blancs NV

-Bodega Colomé boast the highest vineyard in the world at one of its vineyard sites in Salta, Argentina.
-The light and the altitude give wines here a particular style as its so cool and yet, the grape skins tend to be thicker as they act as sunscreen to the fruit.
-While from form their very highest vineyards, I loved their classic Salta Torrontés from Calchaquí Valley for its lemon drizzle cake aromatics, its crisp, dry palate and surprisingly creamy weight.
-A beautifully made white wine that sets the benchmark for Argentinian Torrontés. £12-13 Find it here.
+Bodega Colomé proudly boast some of the highest vineyards in the world at their sites in Salta, Argentina – some soar up to 3,000 metres above sea level!
+The intense solar radiation at these altitudes give the wines here a very particular style - the grape skins tend to be thicker to act as sunscreen to the fruit, which contributes more aroma, colour and texture to the finished wines.
+Bodega Colomé are one of the most lauded producers in Argentina, with Tim Atkin MW classifying them as a ‘First Growth’ in his 2019 Report; and whilst all their wines were delectable, we were particularly struck by their classic Salta Torrontés from Calchaquí Valley.
+Another of Argentina’s traditional grape varieties, this Torrontés stood out for its lemon drizzle cake aromatics, a crisp, dry palate and surprisingly creamy weight.
+A beautifully made white wine that sets the benchmark for Argentinian Torrontés.

 Silky, Gorgeous Reds

-This wine I love because of its moreish, velvety drinkability.
-A perfectly judged Bordeaux-esque blend of Cabernet Sauvignon, Malbec, Petit Verdot and Tannat from a single vineyard, gives it the best of all the grapes: lifted, violet and blueberry notes on the nose are complemented by richer, dark red fruits on the palate, all backed up by Cabernet's beefy structure.
-There's a lot going on, but it has not been overworked and over extracted.
-Drinking beautifully now. £21-£22.
-Find it here.
+We loved this fabulously-titled wine thanks to its moreish, velvety drinkability.
+A perfectly balanced Bordeaux-style blend of Cabernet Sauvignon, Malbec, Petit Verdot and Tannat from a single vineyard displays the best qualities of all four grapes: elevated violet and blueberry notes on the nose are complemented by richer, dark red fruits on the palate, all backed up by Cabernet's beefy tannin structure and full body.
+There's certainly a lot going on in the bottle, but Finca Decora have the balance just right, avoiding overworking and over-extraction to achieve a beautiful, boisterous blend.
+Drinking beautifully now, and at an incredibly competitive price - find it here.

 One grape to look out for from Argentina right now is Cabernet Franc.
-I've never been a huge fan of reds from the Loire Valley in France (Cabernet Franc's spiritual home), but here in Argentina, like Malbec before it, Cab Franc does something different.
-Here, it's all bright red, fruit and vine tomato with a soft juiciness you just don't get in the Loire.
-Add a bit of oak in there and you get some serious, savoury wines.
-Carmelita is doing it brilliantly (their Malbecs are awesome too). £23-25 See more here.
+Cab Franc's spiritual home is France’s Loire Valley, where it produces fragrant, light-bodied reds; but here in Argentina, just like Malbec before it, Cab Franc eschews its Gallic origins and does something very different.
+Here in the foothills of the Andes Mountains, it becomes bolder, brimming with bright red, fruit, vine tomato and a soft juiciness you just don't get in the Loire.
+Throw in a little oak aging for good measure and you get some serious, savoury wines.
+Not only does Carmelita do Cabernet Franc brilliantly, their Malbecs are also a force to be reckoned with!

 Top Level Reds